-You may remove your child temporarily from the classroom if an instructional activity in which your child is scheduled to participate conflicts with your religious or moral beliefs.
-The removal cannot be for the purpose of avoiding a test and may not extend for an entire semester.
-Further, your child must satisfy grade-level and graduation requirements as determined by the school and by state law.
+A parent may remove his or her child temporarily from the classroom if a scheduled instructional activity conflicts with the parent's religious or moral beliefs.

+The removal may not be used to avoid a test and may not extend for an entire semester.
+The student must also satisfy grade-level and graduation requirements as determined by the school and by state law.